Wehzie/itemis-coding-challenge/README.md

     +--+ o |

-- need to use bracket matching: open fence | count moles, close fence |
+- need to use bracket matching: open fence | count moles, close fence |.
+Update: matching alone isn't enough because of nested gardens.
+Counting the number of fence symbols on an axis doesn't solve this because an o may lie on one axis with a fence piece.